honeycombio/intro-to-o11y-java/README.md

 ```
 export HONEYCOMB_API_KEY=replace-this-with-a-real-api-key # important and unique to you
-export HONEYCOMB_DATASET=hello-observability # can be any name
+export HONEYCOMB_TRACES_DATASET=hello-observability # can be any name
-export SERVICE_NAME=fib-microsvc # can be any name
+export OTEL_SERVICE_NAME=fib-microsvc # can be any name
 ```

 Alternative: set the variables at the command line before running the app.
+(These will be overridden by .env if it exists.)

 ```
 export HONEYCOMB_API_KEY=<your api key here>
-export HONEYCOMB_DATASET=hello-observability # or whatever you want to name it
+export HONEYCOMB_TRACES_DATASET=hello-observability # or whatever you want to name it
+export OTEL_SERVICE_NAME=fib-microsvc # or whatever you like

 ./run
 ```